BaptisteRoseau/BestPractices/topics/software_architecture.md

 - Selecting which implementation should be used
 - Allowing team members to work in parallel

 Interfaces can be used everywhere, whether in your code, your ticket templates, or your web API.
-Use this rule every time a feature should be provided but the implementation details do not matter.
+Use this rule every time a feature should be provided, but the implementation details do not matter.

 An interface can be as simple as using the alias `typedef char* Name`, or using a class, a trait, or a structure.